California Workforce Registry

-About The California Workforce Registry
+About the Workforce Registry

 The California Workforce Registry is a web-based data system built to organize and promote the employment, education accomplishments, and professional development of early educators across the state.
 This collection of information helps to tell the story of how people enter into, and what it looks like to be a part of, the early education workforce.

-Who uses the California Workforce Registry
+Who uses the Workforce Registry

 The registry is for anyone in the early childhood education (ECE) field including providers, teachers, aides, paraprofessionals, directors and administrators.
 It is also utilized by early education consultants, coaches, and advocates.
 For advocates and researchers, the collected data can be used to determine what the ECE field looks like across the state.
 It shows the work that is being accomplished and the resources, policy and program changes that are needed to better support providers.

 What information does the Registry collect?

 The Registry is a secure way for an educator to store their education and employment information.
 It allows users to create an individual professional profile to document and organize completed professional development hours and trainings taken.
 Account holders also share their employment information and education information like college courses, degrees, permits and credentials.